lanavely/FeigiBot/README.md

 ## Contributing

-For testing this bot, you need to add to your system the following environment variables:
+Before using this bot you need to add to your system the following environment variables:

 ```
 FEIGI_DB_NAME